awsdocs/aws-iot-docs/developerguide/registry-events.md

 attributes
 A collection of name\-value pairs associated with the thing group\.

-Thing Added To/Removed From a Thing Group
+Thing Added to or Removed from a Thing Group
-The Registry publishes the following event messages when a thing is added to or removed from a thing group\.
+The registry publishes the following event messages when a thing is added to or removed from a thing group\.
 + `$aws/events/thingGroupMembership/thingGroup/<thingGroupName>/thing/<thingName>/added`
 + `$aws/events/thingGroupMembership/thingGroup/<thingGroupName>/thing/<thingName>/removed`
 The messages contain the following example payload:

 ```
 {
-    "eventType" : "thingGroupMembershipEvent",
+    "eventType" : "THING_GROUP_MEMBERSHIP_EVENT",
     "eventId" : "d684bd5f-6f6e-48e1-950c-766ac7f02fd1",
     "timestamp" : 1234567890123,
     "operation" : "ADDED|REMOVED",